How to Tell If You’re in Autistic Burnout

 Signs of Cognitive Overload

 Autistic burnout often impairs cognitive clarity.
-Tasks that were once easy — reading, decision-making, processing information — may suddenly feel confusing or exhausting.
-Individuals describe this as mental fog or “my brain just won’t work.”
+Tasks that were once easy, like reading, decision-making, or processing information, may suddenly feel confusing or exhausting.
+Many people describe this as mental fog or “my brain just won’t work.”

 Executive Function and Daily Tasks

-This decline is not a failure of discipline — it reflects neurological exhaustion.
-The brain’s executive system, already taxed by external stress and masking, simply runs out of energy.
+This decline is not a failure of discipline.
+It reflects neurological exhaustion.
+The brain’s executive system, already taxed by stress and masking, simply runs out of energy.

 Emotional and Sensory Reactions